Zohar Mendzelevski-Steinberg Dex Grodner

 Ever wanted to try stand up comedy?
 Rachel’s run comedy gigs for 7 years and seen acts with great material they can’t deliver, personality but poor writing, and the magical few with outstanding wordplay and awesome performance.
 This session looks at developing your comedy voice, stage presence, and crafting a 5 min set to perform in Millers bar!

-Joseph Israel Benjamin Stanley
+Benjamin Stanley Joseph Israel

 Red 9